zafazu/DarkVisionOA/README.md

 <br>

 ## ⚠️ Disclaimer
 **DarkVisionOA is not intended to replace OpenAsar.**

-I created this project primarily for myself and my friends to use.
-It is a personal fork designed to test specific features and customizations.
-While other users are welcome to try it, please keep the following in mind:
+This started as a personal project for me and my friends, a fork where I could test ideas, break things, and add features I actually wanted.
+If you want to use it too, go ahead, but there are a few things worth knowing first:

-* **It is not perfect:** You may encounter bugs, experimental features, or unoptimized code.
+* **It's not polished.** Expect bugs, half-finished features, and code that was written at 2am.
-* **It is a hobby project:** Updates and features are prioritized based on personal use cases.
+* **It's a hobby project.** I work on it when I feel like it, and priorities shift based on what I personally need.
-* **Custom JS Plugins:** Most plugins are Vencord based and injected via DVOA's preload system, which runs before Vencord initializes, giving them deeper access than standard Vencord plugins.
+* **Plugins run deep.** All plugins are Vencord-based and get injected through DVOA's preload system, before Vencord even loads.
+That gives them direct access to Webpack internals and IPC, which is more than what standard Vencord plugins can do.
-* **Native Module Patching (Planned):** DVOA is planning a native C++ core (`dvoa_core`) that injects into Discord's process and hooks native modules directly, enabling capabilities no JS based mod can offer.
-This is a long term goal and not yet available.
+* **A native core is coming (eventually).** The plan is to build `dvoa_core`, a native C++ module that hooks directly into Discord's process and native modules.
+No JS mod can do what that'll be capable of.
+It's a long-term goal though, so don't hold your breath.

-If you are looking for the standard, stable experience, please stick with the official OpenAsar.
+If you just want something stable and reliable, stick with official OpenAsar.

 <br>